Sharing care of your children as restrictions change: when you are divorced or separated

 Making decisions about what is best for your children

-With coronavirus restrictions changing and easing, you may need to change the way you and your ex are caring for your children.
+As coronavirus restrictions continue to change, you may need to change the way you and your ex are caring for your children.
 You might have different ideas about things like how much schoolwork is possible for your children to do right now, or about what is or isn’t safe for them.

-Lots of parents tell us they have seen changes in their children’s behaviour, as they continue to stay at home and spend more time away from school, friends and their usual activity.
+Lots of parents tell us they have seen changes in their children’s behaviour, as they try to adjust to all the changes in their lives.
 If your child feels overwhelmed or anxious, they might express their emotions in lots of different ways.
 They may be more tearful or angry, or more quiet than usual.
 Their development may go a bit backwards, or if they are older, they may be sleeping more or experimenting with risky behaviours.

 Trying to manage all of this with an ex-partner can feel really challenging.
 The most important thing to think about it is what's in the children’s best interests, what would keep them safe, and help them to feel calm and loved.